-ourteen-12 months-old friends Hannah Cox and Libby Shirnia admitted they were a bit shocked whilst their college introduced stringent new policies on cellular phones, smart watches, and Fitbit pastime monitors.
+fourteen-12 months-old friends Hannah Cox and Libby Shirnia admitted they were a bit shocked whilst their college introduced stringent new policies on cellular phones, smartwatches, and Fitbit pastime monitors.

 “Everyone’s response turned into: ‘This is so stressful.’” said Libby.
 “But then we chatted approximately it and the notion it might be an amazing issue.
-It’s the worst element while you’re having a verbal exchange and a person is doing that [Libby mimes tapping and sliding on a smart screen].
+It’s the worst element while you have a verbal exchange, and a person is doing that [Libby mimes tapping and sliding on a smart screen].